rust-lang/rust/doc/tutorial.md

 (32-bit) and `f64` (64-bit) can be used to create literals of a specific type.

-The nil literal is written just like the type: `()`.
+The unit literal is written just like the type: `()`.
 The keywords `true` and `false` produce the boolean literals.

 Character literals are written between single quotes, as in `'x'`.
-Just as in C, Rust understands a number of character escapes, using the backslash character, such as `\n`, `\r`, and `\t`.
+Just like C, Rust understands a number of character escapes, using the backslash character, such as `\n`, `\r`, and `\t`.
 String literals, written between double quotes, allow the same escape sequences.
 Rust strings